Definition

 - More effective advertising: Using dynamic content in online advertising allows for more targeted and engaging ads.
 As a result, users are more likely to click on the ads and ultimately more likely to make a purchase.
 For example, an ad for running shoes that is tailored to a user's browsing behavior has a higher chance of attracting their attention than a general ad for shoes.

 - Site and language specific customizations: Dynamic content allows websites to automatically adapt content to the visitor's language and location.
 This creates a consistent and user-friendly experience for people from different countries and cultures.
-For example, a global brand like Nike might automatically display its website in German when you access it from Germany.
+For example, a global brand like Nike might automatically display its website in German if you're from Germany access.

 Overall, dynamic content helps to optimize the user experience, improve the Relevance of the content offered and ultimately increase conversion rates and the success of websites and online businesses.